dbt-labs/docs.getdbt.com/website/blog/2022-07-27-getting-started-with-the-dbt-semantic-layer.md

 ### Understanding how and when to use metrics?

+> Use of metrics and the metrics package is recommended for experienced dbt users and early adopters who want to explore this functionality.

 Let's walk through an example of how you can use the components above to get started today using our old friend - [the Jaffle Shop](https://github.com/dbt-labs/jaffle_shop_metrics).
 We'll take a look at how you can start defining and testing metrics today as well as how you'll interact with them once the new components are released.

 **When to use Metrics**